wlandau/crew/README.md

 ### Scheduling

-`crew` is designed to launch persistent workers that run one or more tasks.
-Depending on user settings, persistent workers may run for the entire length of the analysis pipeline, or they may exit if they idle too long or complete a certain number of tasks. `crew` re-launches persistent workers if there are more unfinished tasks in the queue than [active workers](https://wlandau.github.io/crew/reference/crew_class_launcher.html#details) to run them at a given snapshot in time.
-This kind of auto-scaling does not dedicate any specific worker to any specific task, and it does not perform well when workers exit too quickly.
-If `seconds_idle` is too low, or if `tasks_max` is 1 and there is a large backlog of quick tasks, then workers may exit before doing any work.[^1] Please configure arguments like `seconds_idle` and `tasks_max` so that your workers are likely to do a nontrivial amount of work before exiting.
+Depending on user settings, `crew` workers may run for the entire length of the analysis pipeline, or they may exit if they idle too long or complete a certain number of tasks. `crew` re-launches workers if there are more unfinished tasks in the queue than [active workers](https://wlandau.github.io/crew/reference/crew_class_launcher.html#details) to run them at a given snapshot in time.
+This kind of auto-scaling does not dedicate any specific worker to any specific task, and it does not perform well when workers exit too quickly due to a small value of `seconds_idle`.
+Please set `seconds_idle` to a generous enough value for workers to accept work, and please use `tasks_max` to specify short-lived workers such as single-task transient workers (`tasks_max = 1`).

 ### Dispatcher